Aask42/IoB_DC28/src/LED scripting v2.md

 zz01xxxx | Global variable used for destination, xxxx is the ID zz10xxxx | Local variable used for destination, xxxx is the ID

+zz defines what the following Value data will be after the described destination

 zz | Description
 -|-
 00 | Physical value follows